 Back to school enrichment for animals

-It’s time to head back to school, which means fewer people at home with your animals during the day.
+It’s time to head back to school and return to your family’s regular activities, which means your animal may be alone for longer periods during the day.
 This is a great opportunity for some enrichment time for your furry friend.
-It will help them adjust, and in turn make your transition smoother, too.
+It will help them adjust, and also make your transition back to school smoother.

 Let’s talk about enrichment